michaelklishin/neocons/README.md

 Neocons namespace structure leave the door open for future Neo4J Server features like the binary protocol but it is highly unlikely that it will ever cover embedding, should Neo4J license stay GPL forever.

-If you need a solid well-maintained EPLv1-licensed embeddable graph database for Clojure 1.3.0 and later, please take a look at [Titanium](http://titanium.clojurewerkz.org) and [Jiraph](https://github.com/flatland/jiraph).
+If you need a solid well-maintained EPLv1-licensed embeddable graph database for Clojure, please take a look at [Titanium](http://titanium.clojurewerkz.org) and [Jiraph](https://github.com/flatland/jiraph).